-- Brains are small (true) and apparently slow (not quite so clear-cut), but incredibly good at some tasks-we want to understand a specific form of computation. - It would be nice to be able to construct intelligent systems. - It is also nice to make and sell cool stuff.
+- Brains are amazing.
+They are small (about 3 pounds), incredibly densely packed (orders of magnitude over silicon, and in three dimensions), energy efficient (about 20 watts) but apparently slow (not quite so clear-cut). - Brains are incredibly good at some tasks-we want to understand a specific form of computation. - It would be nice to be able to construct intelligent systems, for all manner of reasons. - It is also nice to make and sell cool stuff.